 When an item is operationally challenging to pick accurately, publish the information so that everyone can learn.
-Have agents speak at the start of shift or at facility meetings.
+Have agents speak at the start of shifts or at facility meetings.
 Not only should you tell the associates which items are difficult to pick, show them how to correctly pick the items.
 You could also create a sign near the items that provide specific instruction on how the pick is to be completed.

 In addition, when a mispick is identified early enough, reach out to the stores and have them make adjustments to the load when they receive it.
 If you are monitoring covert footage daily, it may even be possible to locate the carton in the warehouse or on the shipping docks to have it corrected before it leaves.

 Once you have investigations moving and are adding value by both identifying dishonest employees and mispicks, it is time to use the information from your inventory control department.
 This poses the question: why would you go after smaller losses first and leave the larger operational errors?
 Because the team needs to learn how shrink occurs, which is the by-product of investigations.
-By attacking the supply chain inventory management data first, you may find that an item that could only be theft, but subsequently not know how to further investigate and resolve it.
+By attacking the inventory management data first, you may find that an item that could only be theft, but subsequently not know how to further investigate and resolve it.